Mxs2019/yext-answers-slackbot/readme.md

 command, the system calls the Answers API with the search term and then renders the results inline or in a modal using the slack block layout configuration.
 This node app uses typescript and is built on top of the following frameworks and technologies:

+- **Yext Answers**: The search engine is built on top of [Yext Answers](https://yext.com/products/answers) - a natural languge search engine.
 - **Node**: The bot is built on top of Node
 - **Typescript**: The app is written in Typescript
 - **Express**: The app uses the express framework and exposes a set of REST APIs below.
 These API endpoints are then hooked up to the various slack hooks to get everything working.